carpentries/lesson-development-training/episodes/wrap-up.md

 This will make the page accessible from the 'More' dropdown in Instructor View.

-_Note that concept maps with GraphViz are not currently supported by the lesson infrastructure, so any concept maps added to the document on CodiMD will not be displayed correctly on the lesson site._

 ## Feedback
 The Trainer(s) will ask for feedback on the training.
 Take some time to provide this feedback, before moving onto the second part of this task.